Have you met Donna?

 Before they turn 20, about 1 in 300 boys and 1 in 333 girls will have cancer.

 Sure, statistics can be sobering.
-I like questions.
-Questions are more powerful than statistics.
+But, I like questions.
+Questions are more powerful than statistics, in my opinion.
 Here's a question: Do you love anyone under the age 18?

 which begins with money for research.